 Findings Supporting Evidence

-academic performanceboth formal and informal: standardized testing, exams, quizzes, research projects and project-based assignments, as well as our common formative and summative assessments.
-Common assessments have become a focal point for PLC groups during the 2013-14 Common Formative Assessments
+All teachers use a variety of strategies to assess students' academic performanceboth formal and informal: standardized testing, exams, quizzes, research projects and project-based assignments, as well as our common formative and summative assessments.
+Common assessments have become a focal point for PLC groups during the 2013-14 school year.
+Common Formative Assessments

 Summative Assessments

 Final Exams

 Syllabus

-Teachers set their own grading/weighing scales, though most Turning Point
+Teachers set their own grading/weighing scales, though most use the typical A-F scale.
+Turning Point

-use the typical A-F scale.
 Rosetta Stone

 Teachers also use a variety of technologies in order to quickly evaluate student progress towards the learning goals of the unit at hand.
 These include Turning Point clickers, a variety of online applications, and Rosetta Stone software (in foreign language).